grzechot/3d-printer-bed-probe/README.md

 Connect, configure (simple endstop, Z offset about 1mm, normally open), test.
 Rotate ZFlag to open position.
 LED must be on, and controller must report open state of the OptoSensor.
 After turning ZFlag less then 1mm on the upper side, the led must turn off.

-Position the closed probe (probe deretracted) about 1mm above nozzle tip.
+Position the closed probe (ZFlag deretracted, magnetically locked) about 1mm above nozzle tip.
 Rotate ZFlag to open state.
 The ball should be about 1mm below the nozzle tip.

 Calibrate traditionally using thin paper.

 While probing, XY accelerations must be around 2000mm/s^2, because it may trigger the probe.
 But even with that limitation the probe can measure 6x6 grid in less than 3 minutes!
 Anyway, most aluminium plated beds change shape and height while heating, while stabilizing temperature, and even midprint.
 You can measure this with my probe.
 Have fun!

 Here is 21x21 grid of my imperfect bed.
-Configuration: M588 A5 S0.003.
+RRF configuration: M588 A5 S0.003.
 And day after day it looks similar, whitch means the probe is working great!.

 ![Alt text](Zcythe441.png)